About Website Accessibility

 The following limitations are encountered when using underlines:

-1. Screen readers DO NOT announce when text is underlined
+1. Screen readers will NOT announce that text is underlined.

-2. Sighted users can possibly mistake your underlined word or phrases to be hyperlinked objects since modern web design often underlines hyperlinks
+2. Visual users can mistake your underlined word or phrases to be hyperlinked objects since modern web design often underlines hyperlinks.

 Bold Text

-The use of bold text is great for visual emphasis, however, it's a visual element available only to visual users.
+The use of bold text is great for visual emphasis, however, it is a visual element available only to visual users.
 It should be used sparingly.
 Please note the possible limitations you may encounter when using bold text on webpages.

+Did you know?
 Most screen readers will not announce that text appears bold.
+Text in bold does not turn text into headings for screen readers.

-• Bold text will not register as a heading for screen readers - use real headings instead
+• Bold text will not register as a heading for screen reader users - use real headings instead.

 • Do NOT assign meaning to bold text